Field Hockey at the Olympics

 Changes for 2016

-For Rio 2016 the FIH have changed the structure of games, instead of two 35-minute halves, there will be 60-minute games broken into four quarters.
-After the first and third quarters each team will have a two-minute break, with a 10-minute break at half-time.
+For Rio 2016 the FIH have changed the structure of games, instead of two 35-minute halves, there was 60-minute games broken into four quarters.
+After the first and third quarters each team have a two-minute break, with a 10-minute break at half-time.

 - Great Britain won gold, silver and bronze in hockey competition in 1908, the first time the sport was contested at Olympic level.